unity8-team/miral/tasks_for_the_interested_reader.md

  - Shadows, animations and other "effects".

- - Titlebar toolkits.
-We shouldn't have both the server and client drawing these (as can be seen with gnome-terminal).

  - Menu integration with toolkits.
 We should probably support dbus menus.

  - Add virtual workspaces.
 A virtual workspace represents a group of windows